CrossGL/crossgl-docs/source/api_reference.rst

       - `SyntaxError`: If the current token does not match the expected for loop structure.

 **parse_update**

-Parses an update statement in the shader code.
    - **Description**: This method interprets an update statement, handling both increment and decrement operations.
 It constructs a `VariableNode` object representing the update statement with the appropriate operation.
    - **Parameters**: None
    - **Returns**: